satoshiiizuka/siggraph2017_inpainting/README.md

 ### Best Performance

-- This model was trained on the [Places2 dataset](http://places2.csail.mit.edu/) and thus best performance is for natural outdoor images.
+- The Places models were trained on the [Places2 dataset](http://places2.csail.mit.edu/) and thus best performance is for natural outdoor images.
-- While the model works on images of any size with arbitrary holes, we trained it on images with the smallest edges in the [256, 384] pixel range and random holes in the [96, 128] pixel range.
-Our model will work best on images with holes of those sizes.
+- While the Places2 models work on images of any size with arbitrary holes, we trained them on images with the smallest edges in the [256, 384] pixel range and random holes in the [96, 128] pixel range.
+Our models will work best on images with holes of those sizes.
 - Significantly large holes or extrapolation when the holes are at the border of images may fail to be filled in due to limited spatial support of the model.

 ### Notes